Enghuda/Backend/README.md

 - As an admin, I can remove Feeds
 - As an admin, I can get Feeds
 ## Future plans:
-- Add another user for parent to access the dashboard where parents can follow the progress of their children in school
+ Add another user for parent to access the dashboard where parents can follow the progress of their children in school
 ## Unsolved Problems:
-- We could not  Deploy on Heroku the problem is our data base could not connecting with it
+ We could not  Deploy on Heroku